The Stickup

 The Stickup is a 2002 American action crime-drama film written and directed by Rowdy Herrington and starring James Spader with Leslie Stefanson and David Keith.
 It was released in 2002.

 Plot

-A former cop steals a half million dollars from a small-town bank.
-Police detective John Parker (Spader) launches a daring high-speed chase through narrow mountain passes to catch him.
-In order to prove his innocence, he finds Natalie Wright.
+Former police detective John Parker is accused of stealing a half million dollars from a small-town bank.
+Police detective Ray DeCarlo launches a daring high-speed chase through narrow mountain passes to catch him.
+In order to prove his innocence, Parker finds Natalie Wright, DeCarlo's ex wife.